Omegapoint-Norge-Academy/storage-and-databases/workshop/03-insert-testdata/ReadMe.md

 # Part 3: Create SQL scripts to populate the tables with data

-Use your favorite AI service to insert you databse table definitions and ask the AI to create test data for your databse tables.
-You shold specify for the AI to create at least 10 rows in each table.
+Use your favorite AI service to insert your database table definitions and ask the AI to create test data for your database tables.
+You should specify for the AI to create at least 10 rows in each table.